July 8, 2013

 Plants Potentially Poisonous to Pets

-Attached is a list of some of the common plants which may produce a toxic reaction in animals.
-This list is intended only as a guide to plants which are generally identified as having the capability for producing a toxic reaction.
-We recommend that you print it out and keep it in an accessible place.
+Our list of some of the common plants that may produce a toxic reaction in animals provides a guide to those plants that have been generally identified as being capable of producing a toxic reaction.
+We recommend that you print it and keep it in an accessible place.